 Credit risk is the risk that an issuer or other counterparty to an investment will not fulfill its obligations.
 The credit risk of a debt instrument is measured by nationally recognized statistical rating organizations such as Moody's Investor Services (Moody's) and Standard & Poor's (S&P).
 The Borough does not currently have a policy with regard to credit risk.
-As of December 31, 2018, the Borough's investments were rated as shown on the next page.
+As of December 31, 2020, the Borough's investments were rated as follows.